 |Chamber of Commerce and Industry Bistrita-Nasaud||ERDF firstname.lastname@example.org||Romania|

 |Ministry of the Environment and Spatial Planning of the Republic of Slovenia||ERDF email@example.com||Slovenia|

 |Tera Tehnopolis Ltd.||ERDF firstname.lastname@example.org||Croatia|

-This is the fourth article of MOVECO's blog series to give you more insights to the concept of the circular economy.
+This is the seventh article of MOVECO's blog series to give you more insights to the concept of the circular economy.
 Enjoy reading and to find out more, please visit our platform www.danube-goes-circular.eu and become a member!
-To eliminate...
+We use...

 The final conference "The Danube goes circular" of our MOVECO project took place on Tuesday, May 14, 2019 at Ars Electronica Center in Linz, Austria.
 About 70 participants from the ten partner countries in the Danube region participated in the...